TylerFairleigh/COMP359-AB1-Assignment2/readme.md

 <p>Analyzing this algorithm for it's run-time.
 We can see that our input is simply the game space array, which we can assume has size <i>n</i>.<br>
 We know that the function to find the nim-sum runs linear time.<br>
 The for-loop contains operations which only run constant-time.
 Note that if we are able to find a solution within the for-loop, it will return from this code block, skipping over the remainder of the function.<br>

-The random move function is as follows:
+The random move function is as follows:</p>
 ```
 func _random_move():
 	var index = randi_range(0, gameArray.size() - 1)